andypotatohy/roast/README.md

 they sum up to 0.
 You can also place electrodes at customized locations on the scalp.
 See Example 5 for details.

-`varargin`: Options for ROAST can be entered as `Name-Value` Pairs in the 3rd argument (available from ROAST v2.0).
+`varargin`: Options for ROAST can be entered as `Name-Value` pairs in the 3rd argument (available from ROAST v2.0).
 The syntax follows the Matlab convention (see `plot()` for example).

 *If you do not want to read the detailed info on the options below, you can go to Example 23 for quick reference.*